clintcarter1999/JokesAPI/README.md

 	  - Learning GitHub - I have used many source control providers.
 GitHub is new for me.

 ## Design Decisions and Knowlege Gaps
 I brain stormed all the knowledge gaps I had at the start of the project.
 Then I prioritized and set out closing them before making a final decisions on how to support scalability, logging, validation, testing, and maintenance.
+There are always "unknown-unknowns" especially when rushing a design like this project.
+I am adding them to the list as I come to them.

 ## Scalability Considerations
-We have to think both vertically (same server) as well as horizontally (services distributed across multiple servers) with regard to scalability.
+We have to think about scalability both vertically (same server) as well as horizontally (services distributed across multiple servers).
 Studying this helped me decide to use the async/await design pattern for my RESTful API.

 ### *Vertical Scaling*
-ASP.Net Core's asynchronous capability lend well to scaling vertically on the same server.
+ASP.Net Core's asynchronous capability lends well to scaling vertically on the same server.
 The asyc/await design allows the application to make effective use of the handles/threads available.
 The .Net Core Async design allows applications to make us of increasing resources (adding hard-drive space, memory, cpu, cache).

 ### *Horizontal Scaling*
 The stateless architecture of RESTful API lend well to scaling horizontally across multiple servers.
 Client information is not stored on the server.
 It just receives a single requests and provides a single response.
 The issue here is the database.
 SQLite is not distributed.